 Use the toolbar to create new variations, to undo/redo changes, and to edit the page code (CSS and JS).
 To change an element across your entire site, change the default ‘where’ targeting conditions to all pages.
 By default, it is set to your preview URL previously configured in your campaign settings.

 While you can technically set up to 20 changes for each variation, the more changes each variation contains – the more risk of HTML conflicts and unexpected errors.
 Therefore, we recommend using these campaigns only for minor changes, not to change the entire layout of a page.

 When creating Visual Edit campaigns, the following settings are applied at the campaign level.

 The visual editor will open on your preview URL and will allow you to configure changes directly on the page.
 To apply your changes across multiple pages (e.g. change to a footer link), use the targeting conditions to define where the changes will be applied.

-- Serve on Every SPA Event: Only applicable for Single Page Applications.
-If you require the page action to relaunch or re-evaluate its targeting conditions upon each screen change in your single-page application, fire a track_pageview event and enable this option.
-Learn more about Working with Single Page Applications
+- Serve on Every SPA Event: Relevant for single-page applications that don’t generate a browser refresh with every screen change.
+If you need the recommendation to relaunch or reevaluate its targeting conditions upon every screen change in your SPA, fire a track_pageview event and enable this option.
+Learn more about Single-Page Application Implementation (Client Side).

 While the visual editor doesn't support a mobile view for editing, the campaigns will work on mobile web.
 You can resize your browser window to view the page as it would appear on a mobile device while editing the campaign.
 You can later use the preview and send a preview link to your device to make sure everything looks as expected.